chyro/CLS/README.md

 TODO:
 - DB init script (single admin user?)
 - Create a webapp that works offline on mobile
+- - hourly, download the last notifications, display on status bar / icon
+- - on launch, display notifications, with response actions
+- - if online, store response actions for later processing
 - user admin dashboard (modules?)
 - move the services out of index.php and into app/config/services.php or app/bootstrap.php
 - Phalcore classes for base controller (init function, ACL maybe)? base user (session, ACL)?